fcjr/ventoy-mac/README.md

 This allows you to carry a single usb drive and use it for your files as well as the occasional OS install.

-I daily drive a mac, and occationaly I need to reformat my daily driver usb drive, it's always frustrating to have to pull out my linux or windows box to reformat my drive to Ventoy once I'm done.
+I daily drive a mac, and occationaly I need to reformat my daily driver usb drive.
+It's always frustrating to have to pull out my linux or windows box to reformat my drive to Ventoy once I'm done.
 I hope this is useful to you too!